Sometimes a bad day just happens

 Now it really is bad day

-When I return to Faversham the news is dreadful The lift has broken in the last hour and I am given 2 options.
+When I return to Faversham the news is dreadful The lift has broken in the last hour and I am given 2 options to leave the station.

 - Catch a train to Sittingbourne and a taxi will bring me back to Faversham.